DJ-Dingo/pibooth-oled-display/README.rst

 * I2c port address (**Default 0x3C**)

-**All changes can be made in the pibooth.cfg, and most of the allso in the pibooth menu**
+All changes can be made in the pibooth.cfg, and most of them in the pibooth menu

 .. contents::